Study casts doubt on possible far-right MEP alliance

 But one of the authors behind the new study has poured cold water on that ever happening.

-Matthias Diermeier, from the German Economic Institute at the University Duisburg-Essen, said economic and political nativism, further divided by East-West perspectives, makes such an alliance a remote possibility.
+Matthias Diermeier, from the German Economic Institute and the University Duisburg-Essen, said economic and political nativism, further divided by East-West perspectives, makes such an alliance a remote possibility.

 "Our conclusion would be it is very unlikely that these differences can be overcome in an alliance, or the alliance would be so weak that it literally makes no sense," he said.